First Astrometric Limits on Binary Planets and Exomoons orbiting $\beta$ Pictoris b: Observations

 The most important observations for our analysis (with the greatest ability to constrain exomoons) were taken with the GRAVITY instrument \citep{gravity2017} on the Very Large Telescope Interferometer (VLTI) at ESO's Paranal Observatory in Chile.
 GRAVITY collects K-band spectro-interferometric data and can achieve precise astrometric measurements with uncertainties ranging from 20$-$150 $\mu$as for directly imaged planets.

-We use GRAVITY K band observations of \(\beta\) Pictoris b and c from \citet{lagrange2020} and \citet{lacour2020}.
+We use GRAVITY K band observations of \(\beta\) Pictoris b and c originally obtained by \citet{lagrange2020} and \citet{lacour2021}, adopting the reprocessed astrometry presented in \citet{lacour2021} for all GRAVITY epochs.
 The observations collected by \citet{lagrange2020} took place on six nights between September 22, 2018, and February 9, 2020.
 Three of the observations were obtained in the medium-resolution (R = 500) mode of the GRAVITY spectrometer, and two were obtained in the high-resolution mode (R = 4000).
 On January 7th, both modes were used.
 Following \citet{lacour2021}, we exclude two of the GRAVITY observations of \citet{lagrange2020} (MJDs 58738.267 and 58855.198) from our analysis due to poor coherence time and limited exposures.
 We also include in our analysis additional observations collected by \citet{lacour2020} as part of the ExoGRAVITY program \citep{exogravity} on the night of January 6, 2021 for \(\beta\) Pictoris c and the nights of January 7 and August 27, 2021, for \(\beta\) Pictoris b.
-The astrometric calibration from both \citet{lagrange2020} and \citet{lacour2020} underwent processing using version 1.5.0 of the ESO GRAVITY pipeline \citep{lapeyrere2014}.
+The astrometric calibration from both \citet{lagrange2020} and \citet{lacour2021} underwent processing using version 1.5.0 of the ESO GRAVITY pipeline \citep{lapeyrere2014}.